FIMI X8 Mini : full review

 In addition to standard AVC/H.264 encoding, HEVC/H.265 encoding is supported and the option of shooting with a flat F-log profile will provide colour grading in post production.
 The camera also incorporates a Hisilicon SoC for better image quality and also contributes to noise reduction for night shooting.

-The FIMI X8 Mini is available on the official FIMI shop from $329 (about €307) at the time of writing.
+The FIMI X8 Mini is available on FIMI’s official store from $269 (around €250).

 All packs come with the drone, remote control, battery (standard or pro depending on your choice), 4 spare propellers, a Type-C charging cable, 3 data cables with different connectors, and a protective cover for the gimbal.